Can I plug in the OBD2 port, or pair to the car's bluetooth?

 Is there a way to add more sensor signals to this app?
 I see that a certain signal have been identified, but I don't see them in available sensors?

 You can't, but I am open for suggestions, and what's a big time saver for me is if you do a bit of validation first when you find something that you'd like to add:

 1. Make a CAN dump when you drive

-2. Import that dump into Canbus Analyzer or other canbus software
+2. Import that dump into Canbus Analyzer, Savvy-CAN or other canbus software

 3. Check that the signals actually work, today, on a current firmware, with our connections (Powertrain bus), and that they seem correct